lsst-sqre/sqr-024/index.rst

 19. Make a commit and check (at the url given in step 18) that travis runs.
 (Note: sometimes it needs a nudge.
 Do a "git commit --amend" and "git push --force" to wake travis up...)

-20. Require travis to run by going to `https://github.com/lsst/<repo_name>` and navigate to `Settings/Branches`.
+20. Require travis to run by going to ``https://github.com/lsst/<repo_name>`` and navigate to ``Settings/Branches``.
 Make sure both of these options are enabled:
     * Require branches to be up to date before merging
     * Continuous Integration Travis/CI
     (Note: you need to have proper (admin) permissions to do this, or ask somebody who does to do it for you.)

 21. Run the ticket branch through Jenkins: First, go to `<https://ci.lsst.codes/>`_.
 On this page, search for "stack-os-matrix", then click `Run`.
 Enter the ticket branch and repo names of your repo, then start the Jenkins run.
 You will be invited to the `#dmj-stack-os-matrix` Slack channel (if you are not already in it), where you will be notified when the job completes.

-22. _If Jenkins successfully ran_, then push your changes and merge to master.
+22. *If Jenkins successfully ran*, then push your changes and merge to master.
+(If not, then fix whatever is causing Jenkins to fail before merging.)

 23. Change the Jira ticket status to "Done".